August 20, 2021

 There are many benefits of including a liquidated damages clause in a contract:

-It gives both parties certainty over what to expect if an obligation is breached
+- It gives both partis certainty over what to expect if an obligation is breached

 If you do decide to include a liquidated damages clause in your contract, just be careful to ensure that its meets all of the factors outlined above, or it won't be valid.